Boccioni - Street noises invades the House

-Umberto Boccioni - Street Noises invade the House
+Umberto Boccioni - The noise of the street invades the House

 On one square metre of painting surface the painter has crowded together a universe or a chaos show.
 We see from the back from above a woman who bends over balcony down.
 The woman is rather luxuriant, almost she falls down forward on the street - lines which from the point of the futurists should influence the state of mind of the viewer .
 As in a triangle is connected the stout Signora with two women in balconies on the left and on the right, is there as it were completely in stereo.
 The women with the surrounding buildings, so to speak, a form a gigantic empty well shaft, on ground it bubbles from work and noise.
 Bricklayers and carpenters, plumbers and other construction people give to do themselves, as if they had become mad.
 Everything makes noise and penetrates in the walls up into the houses and flats.
 Everything penetrates on the centre of the picture, and this is the left ear of the woman.